 Inflammation values play an important role in diagnostics, typically obtained by the analysis of a blood sample.
-This usually includes the erythrocyte sedimentation rate, C-reactive protein and white blood cell count.
-In addition, there is a differential leukocyte count.
+This usually includes the erythrocyte sedimentation rate (ESR), C-reactive protein and WBC count.
+Also, there is a differential leukocyte count.

-For the determination of the erythrocyte sedimentation rate, blood is stored in a narrow tube for two hours in an upright position.
-After one hour, the distance the red cells have traveled downwards to settle at the bottom of the tube is measured.
+For the determination of the ESR, blood is stored in a narrow tube for 2 hours in an upright position.
+After 1 hour, the distance the RBCs have traveled downwards to settle at the bottom of the tube is measured.
 Normal values after an hour are less than 15 mm in men and under 20 mm in women.
-A change in these values can indicate anemia, inflammation and even cancer.
+A change in these values can indicate anemia, inflammation, and even cancer.

 The C-reactive protein is part of the immune system and is considered a marker for acute inflammation.
-Its concentration in the blood in a healthy person is under 10 mg/l.
+In a healthy person, the concentration of C-reactive protein in the blood is under 10 mg/L.

-The number of white blood cells is determined automatically.
-A very high number is called leukocytosis.
+The number of WBCs is determined automatically.
+Very high number of WBCs is called leukocytosis.
 If the value is very low, in turn, this is called leukopenia.

 For a differential blood count, the leukocytes in the blood smear are identified by subtypes.
-100 leukocytes usually comprise four monocytes, 58 neutrophil granulocytes (of which only 3 are segmented), one eosin granulocyte, up to one basophil granulocyte and 35 lymphocytes.
+One hundred leukocytes are usually comprised of 4 monocytes, 58 neutrophil granulocytes (of which only 3 are segmented), 1 eosin granulocyte, up to 1 basophil granulocyte, and 35 lymphocytes.
 If the number of band neutrophils is significantly elevated, this is called a left shift.
-It is an indication for bacterial infection.
+It is an indication of bacterial infection.
 If too many granulocytes are overly segmented, this is called a right shift.
 This can be due to a deficiency of vitamin B12.

-Anemia is defined as low hemoglobin level for a person’s age, sex and prevailing conditions.
-Anemia is classified based on the cause of low hemoglobin into:
+Anemia is defined as a low hemoglobin level for a person’s age, sex, and prevailing conditions.
+Anemia is classified based on the cause of low hemoglobin:

 - Iron deficiency anemia: erythrocytes are microcytic and hypochromic; cause: chronic blood loss, insufficient iron intake.

-- Megaloblastic anemia: erythrocytes are macrocytic and normochromic; cause: vitamin B12 deficiency, folic acid deficiency, alcoholism.
+- Megaloblastic anemia: erythrocytes are macrocytic and normochromic; cause: vitamin B12 deficiency, folic acid deficiency, and alcoholism.